Swordshinehjy/DFT_persistence_length/README.md

-# Persistence Length of Conjugated Polymers using the Hindered Rotation Model
+# Persistence Length of Semiflexible Conjugated Polymers using the Improved Hindered Rotation Model

 ## Introduction